academic/awesome-datascience/README.md

 ## Where do I Start?
 **[`^        back to top        ^`](#awesome-data-science)**

 While not strictly necessary, having a programming language is a crucial skill to be effective as a data scientist.
 Currently, the most popular language is _Python_, closely followed by _R_.
-Python is a general-purpose scripting language which sees applications in a wide variety of fields.
+Python is a general-purpose scripting language that sees applications in a wide variety of fields.
 R is a domain-specific language for statistics, which contains a lot of common statistics tools out of the box.

 [Python](https://python.org/) is by far the most popular language in science, due in no small part to the ease at which it can be used and the vibrant ecosystem of user-generated packages.
 To install packages, there are two main methods: Pip (invoked as `pip install`), the package manager that comes bundled with Python, and [Anaconda](https://www.anaconda.com) (invoked as `conda install`), a powerful package manager that can install packages for Python, R, and can download executables like Git.